Jacklu0831/FractalGenerator/README.md

 # Progress

 1. Mandelbrot set (left) and Julia set (right).
-Due to an on-going problem with some iOS received gif not looping on Github, please click on the gif to open another tab.
+Due to an on-going problem with some iOS received gif not looping on Github, please click on the gif to see it again.

 <img width="580" height="255" alt="Gif of multbrot set and multi-Julia set" src="https://user-images.githubusercontent.com/43103206/54483708-539cef00-482e-11e9-9acd-c0f3fec52f8d.gif">
 As shown in the gif, the animated Julia sets are generated in real-time based on the dynamic cursor coordinates.